leafspark/AutoGGUF/README.md

 3. Run the setup program
 4. The .GGUF extension will be registered with the program automatically
 5. Run the program from the Start Menu or desktop shortcuts

+After launching the program, you may access its local server at port 7001 (set `AUTOGGUF_SERVER` to "enabled" first)

 ### Verifying Releases